James Woodward (physicist)

-James F. Woodward (born 1941) is a professor emeritus of history and an adjunct professor of physics at California State University, Fullerton.
+James F. Woodward (1941 - August 9, 2025) was a professor emeritus of history and an adjunct professor of physics at California State University, Fullerton.
 He is best known for a physics hypothesis that he proposed in 1990, later expanded, that predicts several physical effects that he refers to as 'Mach effects'.
-Woodward claims the effect could be used as a reactionless drive for space travel.
+Woodward claimed the effect could be used as a reactionless drive for space travel.